EM-GUIDE/em-guide-site/README.md

 # EM GUIDE Website
-This is the repository of the EM GUIDE website frontend.
-We use [Astro](https://astro.build/) to build a fast loading and lightweight website.
+This repository contains the frontend code for the EM GUIDE website, developed using [Astro](https://astro.build/).
+The goal is to create a website that loads quickly and is lightweight.

 ## Architecture

-The content of the site is managed in a self hosted [Strapi cms](https://github.com/EM-GUIDE/em-guide-cms) that can automaticly trigger the building of the pages.
+The site's content is managed through a self-hosted [Strapi CMS](https://github.com/EM-GUIDE/em-guide-cms), which can automatically trigger page builds via webhooks.

 ![alt text](https://github.com/EM-GUIDE/em-guide-site/blob/main/em_guide_site_architecture.png?raw=true)